WELCOME TO ST. AGNES ANGLICAN CHURCH, BLACK ROCK

 See Saturday Recycle page for details

-Prayer of the Week - Fourth Sunday after Epiphany
+Prayer of the Week - Fifth Sunday in Lent

-Taize services will resume at St Agnes on the first Sunday of each month commencing on 5th February at 7.00 pm.
+Taize services have resumed at St Agnes on the first Sunday of each month at 5.30 pm

 This form of service, originating in Taize, France, is particular for its meditative and contemplative features of sung and chanted prayer, reflective and liturgical readings, the use of candle light and icons and periods of silence where prayer can become deep and intensely personal.
 In essence a Taize service is a quieting and mystical experience.